 8. You do not demonstrate the required skills

-If you’re applying to a role for which you have zero required skills/ transferable skills, then you need to review your job search strategy and you’re making another common resume mistake.
+If you’re applying to a role for which you have zero required skills/ transferable skills, then you need to review your job search strategy, and you’re making another common resume mistake.

-What often happens is that candidates forget to focus on the skills and experiences that are most pertinent for the job.
+What often happens is that candidates forget to focus on the skills and experiences that are most pertinent to the job.
 Worst of all, sometimes, candidates forget to mention the one seemingly small skill that could be their biggest selling point.

 Don’t make this resume mistake and do this to yourself.
-Make sure you thoroughly analyze your skills and experiences AND what you’ve written on your resume against the job description and be sure to put your focus on demonstrating that you have the skills or transferable skills that count.
+Make sure you thoroughly analyze your skills and experiences AND what you’ve written on your resume against the job description, and be sure to put your focus on demonstrating that you have the skills or transferable skills that count.

 [ Related: These Are The Most In-Demand Skills Right Now]